kreulenk/runner-route-website/README.md

 ## Future Development

-Currenttly, I have no plans to revive this project but it did serve as a fun way to explore AWS, Apple Watch development, and build a fun website that crosses into the real world.
+Currently, I have no plans to revive this project but it did serve as a fun way to explore AWS, Apple Watch development, and build a fun website that crosses into the real world.